bptworld/Hubitat/README.md

 **Motion Controlled Scene Lighting** - Automate your lights based on Motion and Current Mode, utilizing Hubitat 'Scenes'.<br>
 Hubitat Forum Discussion: <a href="https://community.hubitat.com/t/release-motion-controlled-scene-lighting/7419" target="_blank">Go Here</a>
 <br><br>
-**Notifier** - Notifications based on date/day and time.
+**Notifier Plus** - Notifications based on date/day, time and more.
 A perfect way to get reminders or create a wakeup alarm.<br>
 Hubitat Forum Discussion: <a href="https://community.hubitat.com/t/release-notifier/10859" target="_blank">Go Here</a>
 <br><br>
 **One at a Time** - Designed to allow only one switch, in a group of switches, to be on at a time.<br>